Wild Geranium

 While Wild Geranium is generally low-maintenance, there are a few challenges to be aware of.
 In full sun, it may require more frequent watering to keep the soil from drying out, especially in hot, dry climates.
 If the soil is too dry, the plant may wilt or its foliage may turn brown around the edges.

-Another challenge is ensuring that the soil is well-draining.
-Wild Geranium doesn’t like to sit in waterlogged soil, so avoid planting it in areas where water tends to pool.
+On the flip side, Wild Geranium also doesn’t like to sit in totally waterlogged soil, so avoid planting it in areas where water tends to pool.
 If your garden soil is heavy clay, consider adding some compost or organic matter to improve drainage before planting.

-Lastly, Wild Geranium can spread through self-seeding, which might be a bonus if you’re looking to fill a larger area, but it’s something to keep in mind if you want to control its spread.
+Lastly, Wild Geranium can spread, which might be a bonus if you’re looking to fill a larger area, but it’s something to keep in mind if you want to control its spread.

-Wild Geranium in bloom at the Brooklyn Botanic Garden in the spring
+Wild Geranium in bloom at the Brooklyn Botanic Garden in the spring.
+Image © The Plant Native

 What are good pairings for Wild Geranium?